seven-of-eleven/designare-z390-opencore-efi/README.md

 - MacPro7,1 -`What I used`
   - **See below if you want to keep iMac19,1**

-**Note:** If you use a different SMBIOS model than the MacPro7,1 that I've used.
+**Note:** If you use a different SMBIOS model other than MacPro7,1 or iMac19,1.
 The provided USB mapping will not work.
 You will need to edit the **USBPorts.kext** file.
 You can right click on the file and select **Show Package Contents**.
 From there you can open the Info.plist file in ProperTree and change MacPro7,1 to whatever Model ID you've chosen.
 This should provide a working USBPorts.kext.

 ### Keeping SMBIOS iMac19,1